Meet our elusive, big brown trout

 As recently as the 1960s, the Vermillion was unfit for many fish.
 But the local watershed organization, the Vermillion River Watershed Joint Powers Organization, Dakota County and groups like Trout Unlimited and FMR are helping resuscitate it.

 FMR works to reduce sediment and fertilizer (especially nitrate) at the policy level and protects and restores important lands along this tributary.
-The Vermillion Aquatic Management Area, for example, is tended by FMR Vermillion Stewards volunteers (at events like this one, May 23, 2019), and provides a buffer zone to reduce pollution and provide habitat for brown trout and other wildlife.
+The South Branch Vermillion River Aquatic Management Area, for example, is tended by FMR Vermillion Stewards volunteers (at events like this one, May 23, 2019), and provides a buffer zone to reduce pollution and provide habitat for brown trout and other wildlife.

 FMR volunteers assist with a trout survey in the Vermillion River.